School bell: Criticism

 In October 2010, Mackie Academy in Stonehaven, Kincardineshire, Scotland, took the move to turn off their school bell system, following criticism that the school bells agitated pupils.
 According to the headteacher, the corridors became much quieter after the system was introduced.
 It was hoped that pupils would take more responsibility for ensuring they arrived on time to lessons.
 A number of other schools in the United Kingdom have made similar decisions either partially or completely banning the school bell system.

 Banning of school bells in Somalia

 In April 2010, Al-Shabab–an Islamic militant group that controls large parts of Somalia–ordered school bells banned as they sounded too similar to church bells.
 Hand claps were then used as an alternative way of signaling that a class was beginning or ending.

+History

+School bells were first implemented by Horace Mann in the 1830s-1840s and were used to signal the pupils.
+As the school in this time were usually one-room classrooms, this was still done with normal handbells.
+Later, schools started using full-scale bells, similar to Church bell.
+Nowadays, school bells are usually wall-mounted and electronically activated.